casper-schutte/fantastic-lamp/README.md

 the /workflows directory.

 ## Verification and testing:
-The following files are strictly necessary:
+The following files from the /Test folder are strictly necessary:
 - DesignLibraryDetails_ODD126.withEditWindow.csv
 - Data_names.txt
 - environment.yaml
 - ref_and_mt.fna
 - simple_test.fastq.gz

-Copy the following scripts into the data folder:
+Copy the following scripts from the main page into the data folder:
 - find_coverage.sh
 - compare_coverage_read_info.py